Nik-Mouz/nikolas-mouzourides-website/blogs/Getting Started With AWS SAM/blog.md

 Note: BUCKET_NAME should be replaced with a more suitable name.

 Next run: `sam package --output-template-file packaged.yaml --s3-bucket BUCKET_NAME`.
-This long command will do a few things, it will upload our application code with its dependencies to our S3 bucket, knowing where it is located via the `CodeUri` property in our SAM template, then it will convert our SAM template to a CloudFormation template named `packaged.yaml` and updates the `CodeUri` property to point to our S3 bucket when our application code now resides.
+This long command will do a few things, it will upload our application code with its dependencies to our S3 bucket, then it will convert our SAM template to a CloudFormation template named `packaged.yaml`, updating the `CodeUri` property to point to our S3 bucket when our application code now resides.

 Finally run `sam deploy --template-file packaged.yaml --stack-name sam-app --capabilities CAPABILITY_IAM`.
 This command is a wrapper around the `aws cloudformation deploy` command and simply deploys a stack, in this case called sam-app, from the `packaged.yaml` template file with the permissions to create IAM resources and schedules our specified resources to be created.
 You can visit the CloudFormation page in the AWS Console to view the progress of resource creation.
-Once our resources have been successfully created, we can click Outputs, then click on the url titled `HelloWorldApi` to execute the deployed Lambda.
+Once our resources have been successfully created, we can click Outputs, then click the url titled `HelloWorldApi` to execute the deployed Lambda.

 ## Interact with Other AWS Resources
 So we have deployed our application and greeted the world.
 Greeting the world is a little impersonal though,